 Indian Rocks Beach & Indian Shores

 Indian Rocks & Indian Shores are definitely a more “locals” beach and are often less crowded than Clearwater.
 Parking shouldn’t be an issue at these beaches.
-Don’t be swayed by the amount of hotels on the western side of Gulf Blvd, you won’t see the beach from the road.
+Don’t be swayed by the number of hotels on the western side of Gulf Blvd, you won’t see the beach from the road.
 But it’s not far beyond parking or the buildings.
 There are a couple of public areas.
 Shopping is lighter but the bigger restaurants are popular.
-You can find a few smaller dining, but you may have to drive a quarter mile if you don’t want to walk.
+You can find a few smaller dining, but you may have to drive a quarter-mile if you don’t want to walk.

 St. Pete Beach

 St. Pete Beach, not to be confused with the city of St. Petersburg, offers miles of white sands and turquoise waters.
 SPB is certainly more populated, along the lines of Clearwater, and offers many amenities.
-Plenty of water related rentals are available here, as well as world-class accommodations and dining yet still maintains a laid-back beach vibe.
+Plenty of water-related rentals are available here, as well as world-class accommodations and dining yet still maintains a laid-back beach vibe.

 Do you have a favorite Tampa Bay area beach?
 Comment and let me know which is your favorite and why.

 Are you visiting Tampa soon?
 I highly recommend taking advantage of a Tampa City Pass and getting 5 attractions for just a little more than what you might pay for one.
 Be sure to go to the zoo, one of my favorite places in Tampa!